amish1188/learning-actions/README.md

 ### Step 2 - Re-name the created yml file and workflow.

-When setting up workflows within larger projects, following a naming standard, allows the developers to quickly identify what a workflow is related to.
+When setting up workflows within larger projects, following a naming standard allows the developers to quickly identify what a workflow is related to.

-The template we have used has set the name of the workflow to `.NET` which isn't nessesarily very descriptive.
+The default workflow name in the template is `.NET`, which isn't necessarily very descriptive.

 The name of the workflow is declared in the first line of `dotnet.yml`.

-**Give the workflow a reasonable name and rename the file.**
+**Give the workflow a suitable name and rename the file.**

 ### Step 3 - Remove the PR event trigger for the workflow